ZuniSoft/Trolls-Godot/README.md

 8. Maximum of one heart
 9. Maximum of one fireball

-#### Items of Note
+### Items of Note
 1. Remember that running the scene directly messes up screen transitions.
-No previous scene to remove.
+No previous scene to remove
-2. Make.sure that enemies are assigned to the “enemies ” group.
+2. Make.sure that enemies are assigned to the “enemies ” group
-3. When instantiating a new enemy, trap, etc. make sure collision layers and masks are set correctly.
+3. When instantiating a new enemy, trap, etc. make sure collision layers and masks are set correctly

 ## Config File Locations
 Config files can be found here: